TexasInstruments/edgeai-tensorlab/torchmodelopt/README.md

     from edgeai_torchmodelopt import xmodelopt
     model = xmodelopt.pruning.PrunerModule(model, pruning_ratio=pruning_ratio, total_epochs=epochs, pruning_type=pruning_type)

-> Here, desired pruning ratio, total training epochs, and the pruning type (Options : 'channel', 'n2m', 'prunechannelunstructured', 'unstructured') needs to be specified.
+> Here, desired pruning ratio(ex.
+0.6), total training epochs, and the pruning type (Options : 'channel', 'n2m', 'prunechannelunstructured', 'unstructured') needs to be specified.

 This is the basic usage, the detailed usage for the API is documented in [Model Sparsity](./edgeai_torchmodelopt/xmodelopt/pruning/README.md).